 The next three-digit series – in this case is 215 – is to show how wide the tire is in millimeters.
 The tire’s width, in turn, determines the vehicle size it is suitable for.

-The “65” besides the slash refers to the aspect ratio between the tire height and width.
+The “65” beside the slash refers to the aspect ratio between the tire height and width.
 To simplify, the height of the tire is 65% of its width.
 The higher the ratio is, the bigger sidewall the tire will get.
-Based on the calculation, the sidewall is 139.75 millimetres (215 * 65%).
+Based on the calculation, the sidewall is 139.75 millimeters (215 * 65%).

 It means that the construction of the tire has layers running radially across the tire.